top of page

 Create the I-Cord:

-1. Using your waste yarn, cast on stitches (depending on your pattern’s requirements) and begin knitting an I-cord.
-To do this:
+1. Using your waste yarn, cast on stitches (depending on your pattern’s requirements) to begin knitting an I-cord.

 2. Knit all stitches across the row.

-3. Do not turn your work like a regular project.
+3. Do not turn your work like a standard project.
 Instead, slide the stitches to the other end of your needle.

 5. Continue this process until the I-cord reaches a few inches long.